wborn/jupnp/README.md

 yet, just follow the instructions and everything will miraculously work ;-)

 What you need before you start:
+- Java SDK 8 (please note that the build does NOT work with any higher version!)
 - Maven3 from http://maven.apache.org/download.html

 Make sure that the "mvn" command is available on your path